tango-adb/docs/docs/adb/daemon/credential-store.md

 1. Tango calls `iterateKeys`
    1. For each key, Tango uses it in signature authentication.
 If the authentication succeeds, no further steps will be taken.
 2. Tango calls `iterateKeys` again
    1. If it returns at least one key, Tango uses the first key in public key authentication.
-No matter whether the authentication succeeds or not, no further steps will be taken.
+No matter the authentication succeeds or not, no further steps will be taken.
 3. `generateKey` is called, and the generated key is used in public key authentication.

 See the Node.js tab for an example.